 Reprinted with permission from Jerusalem: A Cookbook by Yotam Ottolenghi and Sami Tamimi, copyright 2012.
 Published by Ten Speed Press, a division of Random House.
 All rights reserved.
 Available wherever books are sold.

-2 large stale Turkish flatbread or naan (9 ounce; 250g in total)
+2 large stale Turkish flatbread or naan (9 ounces; 250g in total)

 2 green onions, thinly sliced